jeron-diovis/require-package/README.md

 You can also change some global plugin options, using `require.packages.configure()` method.

 Just like `init` method, `configure` could be called only once, so no one module will suddenly override your settings.
+Also `configure` can not be called after `init` was, just for the same reason.
+So care about configuration before you actually initialize your packages structure.

 Following options are available: